-At the end of 2019, a novel coronavirus was identified as causing cases of severe pneumonia cases in the city of Wuhan which is in the Hubei Province of China.
+At the end of 2019, a novel coronavirus was identified as causing cases of severe pneumonia in the city of Wuhan, which is in the Hubei Province of China.
 The new disease called COVID-19 was identified as caused by a novel virus named SARS-CoV-2, given its genetic resemblance to the SARS coronavirus that caused a similar outbreak that originated in China in 2003, and which had a 10% mortality rate.
-The World Health Organization in March 2020 declared COVID-19 to be a global pandemic but well before this Vaxine scientists were already hard at work from Jan 2020 onwards creating a vaccine against COVID-19 based on lessons learned from our experience previously developing successful SARS and MERS CoV vaccines.
+The World Health Organization in March 2020 declared COVID-19 to be a global pandemic but well before this Vaxine scientists were already hard at work from January 2020 onwards creating a vaccine against COVID-19 based on lessons learned from our experience previously developing successful SARS-CoV and MERS-CoV vaccines.
 While Vaxine initially developed DNA, RNA, and protein-based COVID-19 vaccines, we rapidly settled on the recombinant protein-based platform as having the best promise from both an effectiveness and safety perspective, given the extensive experience over the last 40 years with other FDA approved recombinant protein vaccines.
-Using modeling approaches Vaxine scientists rapidly confirmed that the COVID-19 spike protein binds the same receptor as SARS CoV, namely the human angiotensin-converting enzyme 2 (ACE2) to gain entry to humans cells making the spike protein the key target antigen for the development of our vaccine, now named COVAX-19® vaccine.
-COVAX-19® vaccine comprises a recombinant spike protein antigen formulated with Vaxine’s proprietary Advax™ adjuvant, which drives a potent T cell and neutralizing antibody response against the target virus.
+Using modeling approaches Vaxine scientists rapidly confirmed that the COVID-19 spike protein binds the same receptor as SARS-CoV, namely the human angiotensin-converting enzyme 2 (ACE2) to gain entry into human cells making the spike protein the key target antigen for the development of our vaccine, now named COVAX-19® vaccine.
+COVAX-19® vaccine comprises a recombinant spike protein antigen formulated with Vaxine’s proprietary Advax-SM adjuvant, which drives a potent T-cell and neutralizing antibody response against the target virus.